opennetworkinglab/aether-docs/amp/roc.rst

    Other tools, such as Istio, could be leveraged to provide service meshes.

 -  The ROC does not configure *Edge Services*.
-   While the ROC’s modeling support is general and could be leveraged to support an edge service, and an adapter could be written to configure an edge service, promoting an edge service to ROC management would be the exception rather than the rule.
+   While the ROC's modeling support is general and could be leveraged to support an edge service, and an adapter could be written to configure an edge service, promoting an edge service to ROC management would be the exception rather than the rule.
 Edge services have their own GUIs and APIs, perhaps belonging to a 3rd-party service provider.

-Although we call out the tasks that ROC doesn’t do itself, it’s often still necessary for the ROC to be aware of the actions these other components have taken.
+Although we call out the tasks that ROC doesn't do itself, it's often still necessary for the ROC to be aware of the actions these other components have taken.
-For example, while the ROC doesn’t implement a service dependency graph, it is the case that the ROC is aware of how services are related.
+For example, while the ROC doesn't implement a service dependency graph, it is the case that the ROC is aware of how services are related.
 This is necessary because some of the actions it takes affect multiple services (e.g., a ROC-supported operation on a subscriber profile might result in the ROC making calls to SD-Core, SD-RAN, and SD-Fabric).